inaccel/material/docs/labs/kubeflow.md

 	kubectl port-forward -n istio-system svc/istio-ingressgateway 8080:80 --address 0.0.0.0
 	```

-	Open a new SSH client specifying the connections to be forwared to the
+	Open a new SSH client specifying the connections to be forwarded to the
 	remote port, i.e:

 	```bash